BirdVox/bv_context_adaptation/progress.md

 4. [DONE] Define snowball model and pescador generator.

-5. [RUNNING] Train snowball convnet, one trial.
+5. [DONE] Train snowball convnet, one trial.
 Parallelize across folds (10).

-6. [IN PROGRESS] Compute snowball predictions.
+6. [DONE] Compute snowball predictions.
 Parallelize across test folds (10) and prediction folds (2).

-7. Get validation accuracy, validation MRR, test accuracy, and test MRR, of snowball for one trial.
+7. [IN PROGRESS] Get validation accuracy, validation MRR, test accuracy, and test MRR, of snowball for one trial.

 8. Train snowball convnet with log compression, one fold, one trial.